isaacfab/cmu-17-691/class-4/README.md

-# Lecture 4 - Do you even ML bro?
+# Lecture 4 - Baselines: Do you even ML bro?

-# Focus: Foundations
+## Focus: Foundations

 Philosophical/Programmatical consideration.
 What are you doing, and why?

 # ML Project Workflow